The Yardbirds: Page line-up and split (1966–1968)

-By 1968, the psychedelic blues rock of Cream and the Jimi Hendrix Experience was enormously popular, yet Relf and McCarty wished to pursue a style influenced by folk and classical music.
+By 1968, the psychedelic blues rock of the Jimi Hendrix Experience and former Yardbird Eric Clapton's band Cream was enormously popular, yet Relf and McCarty wished to pursue a style influenced by folk and classical music.
 Page wanted to continue with the kind of "heavy" music for which Led Zeppelin would become iconic.
 Dreja was developing an interest in photography.
 By March, Relf and McCarty had decided to leave but were persuaded by the other two to stay at least for one more American tour.
 The band's final single was recorded in January and released two months later.
 Reflecting the divergences of the band members and their producer, the A-side, "Goodnight Sweet Josephine", was another Mickie Most-produced pop single, while the B-side, "Think About It", featured a proto-Zeppelin Page riff and snippets of the "Dazed and Confused" guitar solo.
 It failed to chart on the Billboard Hot 100.

 A concert and some album tracks were recorded in New York City in March and early April (including the unreleased song "Knowing That I'm Losing You", an early version of a track that would be re-recorded by Led Zeppelin as "Tangerine").
 All were shelved at the band's request, but after Led Zeppelin became successful Epic tried to release the concert material as Live Yardbirds: Featuring Jimmy Page.
 The album was quickly withdrawn after Page's lawyers filed an injunction.
 The Yardbirds played their final shows on 31 May and 1 June at the Shrine Auditorium in Los Angeles, and on 4 and 5 June at the Spring Fair at the Montgomery International Speedway in Alabama.
 The Los Angeles shows were documented in the bootleg release Last Rave-Up in L.A.
 The Yardbirds announced the departure of Relf and McCarty in a press release on 12 June ("Two Yardbirds Fly") and returned home to play one last show, on 7 July 1968, at the College of Technology in Luton, Bedfordshire, supported by the Linton Grae Sound.
 Rolling Stone magazine announced the break-up by saying that Page "intends to go into solo recording work".